MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-enable-calls.md

 - When operators or authors do not need to work with remote collaborators.

-- You don't want HoloLens users to be able to reveal proprietary through a call.
+- You don't want HoloLens users to be able to inadvertently reveal proprietary through a call.

 [Learn about licensing requirements and limitations when making calls in Dynamics 365 Guides](requirements.md)